eduardo-w-bandeira/databarn/README.md

 # Data Barn
- Simple in-memory data manager and data carrier
+Data Barn is a simple in-memory data manager and data carrier for Python.

 # Example of Usage as a Data Carrier

-A data carrier is a way to create an object that carries named values.
+A data carrier is a quick way to create an object that carries named values.
 That's useful for passing data between functions.

 ```Python